- Globalization of capital markets has increased the ‘speed’ of economies to a pace never seen before.

 Enabler for Disaster

-As it goes, we are living in a period when growth has been fueled by debt, which now stand at a staggering 256% as a share of the total global economy.
+As it goes, we are living in a period when growth has been fueled by debt, which now stands at a staggering 256% as a share of the total global economy.
 While most indebted governments face mounting pressure and difficulties in paying back money owed, global central banks have had little or no choice but to accelerate the process of printing money.

 Chart 1: Debt to GDP ratio (1980-2016) Source: Forbes 2016